 Bathymetric surveys are required across all licence areas and will be used to inform the hydrographic baseline conditions.
-Whilst areas of the proposed Scheme have already been covered by bathymetric survey in the past, more up to date data is required to inform the proposed Scheme.
-These areas are illustrated in Error!
-Reference source not found.
+Whilst areas of the Proposed Project have already been covered by bathymetric survey in the past, more up to date data is required to inform the Proposed Project.
 Should the sounder be towed rather than integrated, it will be suspended below the surface of the water using weights and towed at a suitable distance to avoid snagging and fouling of the tow rope on obstructions within the river course.
 The survey will be undertaken at high tide to ensure as much of the intertidal area is captured within the scanning of the seabed.
 A qualified Hydrographic Surveyor will be responsible for the technical direction of the survey works, and an ecologist will work alongside the crew to oversee the operations onboard and ensure that everything is completed in line with the license requirements.